LarryWoodside/barsPlus/README.md

 1. Drag the extension to a Qlik Sense sheet.
 2. Add one dimension for a simple bar chart or two dimensions for the other types of charts.
 The first dimension is the dimension axis.
 The label for the first dimension becomes the dimension axis label.
 3. Select a single measure.
 The label for the measure becomes the measure axis label.
-4. Make sure the dimension settings in the properties panel have "Show null values" unchecked.
+4. Make sure the dimension settings in the properties panel have *Show null values* unchecked.
 5.  **Important:** set the sort order, sort by dimensions first, measure last.
     * to create a stacked bar chart which is ordered by the measure value, set the sort order for the primary dimension to be an expression, e.g. =SUM(Measure), ascending or descending.
-6. Generally you should exclude zero values for the measure using "Add-ons" -> "Data Handling" -> clear "show zero values"
+6. Generally you should exclude zero values for the measure by clearing the checkbox "Add-ons" -> "Data Handling" -> "show zero values"

 ### Quick Start for Various Chart Types